 support including modules, asynchronous generators and full Annex B

 support (legacy web compatibility).
+Many features from the

 - Garbage collection using reference counting (to reduce memory usage